Would you like to make this site your homepage? It's fast and easy...

 reversed swastika, known as the sauvastika, was

 associated with misfortune and bad luck.
+The swastika

 is a very old ideogram.
 The first examples are found in Sumeria